frederic-perez/AmE-dictionary/data/dictionary.md

 __ebb<sup>1</sup>__ _n_ _A noticeable ebb of despair._
 __ebb<sup>2</sup>__ _v_ :two::hammer: _My confidence was ebbing._
 __ebullience__ _n_
-__ebullient__ _adj_ :six: Overflowing with fervor, enthusiasm, or excitement; high-spirited.
+__ebullient__ _adj_ :seven: /ih-BULL-yunt/ Overflowing with fervor, enthusiasm, or excitement; high-spirited.
 Very happy and enthusiastic.
 Zestfully enthusiastic. _Syn_ exuberant, high-spirited _The ebullient young scientist couldn’t wait to share their latest discovery._
 __ebullition__ _n_ An unrestrained expression of emotion. _Syn_ effusion, outburst, blowup, gush
 __eccentric__ _adj_ /ik-SEN-trik/ __1__ People and things that deviate from conventional or accepted usage or behavior, especially in odd or whimsical ways. _Down the road from us lives an eccentric old man who claims that he can communicate with the birds that roost in his yard._ __2__ Deviating from a circular path. _The dwarf planet Pluto has a particularly eccentric orbit._ __3__ Located elsewhere than at the geometric center.
 __eccentricity__ _n_